Unity-Technologies/xr.sdk.validation.input/README.md

 - OR run through the Test Runner command line interface for continuous integration.
 See bottom of https://docs.unity3d.com/Manual/PlaymodeTestFramework.html

 ### Running a Subset of Tests
-- Window -> General -> Test Runner -> Playmode Tests.
-Select a test or set of tests, right click on them, and Run
+- If your Input Provider runs on PC, you can navigate to Window -> General -> Test Runner -> Playmode Tests.
+Select a test or set of tests, right click on them, and Run.
 - OR run through the Test Runner command line interface with the option <-testFilter "regexString">.
 This allows you to filter by namespaces, class names, or test names.

 ### Running a Single Test Scene
+- If your Input Provider runs on PC, you can open the scene you want to run and use editor playmode.
-Do not just hit play - this won't work!
-Refer to "Running a subset of tests" above.
+- Otherwise, refer to "Running a Subset of Tests above.

 ### Edit a Manual Test Scene
 - Manual test scenes are located in Packages\com.unity.xr.certinputmanual\Runtime\ManualTests.
 Each test scene has a corresponding TestFacilitator script located in Packages\com.unity.xr.certinputmanual\Runtime\ManualTests\_TestRunnerEntry which controls the flow of the manual test in that scene.